 Set Up a Photo Station

-For all your guests that love all things photos and fun, you've got to have a photo station.
-Whether you want to make it funny or sweet is up to you.
-You can do the funny photo station and gather up pose-worthy props like hats, sunglasses, flower leis, clip-on bow-ties, etc., which guests can choose from before posing in front a bright background.
-Or, you can make the background all flowers and provide things like wooden hearts and signs with messages about love.
+For your guests who love all things photos and fun, you need to have a photo station.
+You can opt for a silly theme and gather pose-worthy props like hats, sunglasses, flower leis, clip-on bow ties, etc., which guests can choose from before posing in front of a bright background.
+Or, you can create a floral backdrop and provide things like wooden hearts and signs with messages about love.

-You know how sometimes you go to an event, like a sports game or a concert, and there's a special filter on Snap that coincides with the event?
+You know how sometimes you go to an event, like a sports game or a concert, and there's a special filter on Snapchat that coincides?
 That's called a geofilter, and anyone can get one.
-Pricing is determined by the size of the area where you want people to be able to use the geofilter; so for a small venue or someone's house, it's actually really affordable (it's only $5 an hour for a geofilter that's 20 square feet).
-You can design your own geofilter congratulating the couple and have it ready to go for the hours of the engagement party.
+Pricing is determined by the size of the usage area, so, for a small venue or someone's house, it's actually really affordable (only $5 an hour for a geofilter that's 20 square feet).

-Get a jump on planning your wedding reception playlist.
-Have your guests fill out their top requests for songs they want to hear on the upcoming day when you say 'I do!'
+Get a jump-start on planning your wedding reception playlist.
+Hand out a sheet of paper and have your guests fill out their top requests for songs they want to hear on the upcoming day when you say "I do!"

 The Shoe Game

-With a fresh engagement, x's and o's are at the forefront of everyone's mind.
-Bring the XOXO's to life with a giant, outdoor game of tic-tac-toe.
+With a fresh engagement, X and O are at the forefront of everyone's mind.
+Bring the XOXOs to life with a giant, outdoor game of tic-tac-toe.
 Bonus tip: A game like this is also sure to be a big hit at an outdoor wedding.